 Some of you may know that I co-founded and hosted the TRLT twitter chat, which stands for Road Less Traveled.
 It’s all about traveling off the beaten path, to places that may not be central and certainly not anywhere near the tourist hubs.
 During my recent trip to Bali, I tried to get off the beaten path, at least for part of the stay, to experience what many people refer to as “the real Bali.”
 What people were saying about the resort areas of Bali (it was too touristy, sanitized, bland, etc.) reminded me of my experience in Maui a few years ago, which I wasn’t looking to recreate.

 I thought booking a villa off the beaten bath in Bali would be a good experience.
-It was fine, though it had its flaws, but there was one thing I didn’t account for that my mom brought up recently: There were no hospitals nearby.
+It was fine, but there was one thing I didn’t account for that my mom brought up recently: There were no hospitals nearby.
 While staying in a secluded area can be nice, it would have been less than ideal in case of an emergency.
 I did a Google Map search last night and the closest hospital to the villa was 16 miles away and would have taken 40 minutes to reach – without traffic!

 Subscribe to Blog via Email